Consulting services can provide valuable insights, strategic guidance, and specialized expertise.

 • Identify three people ahead of you financially; find ways to connect

-• Join one mastermind or professional group aligned with goals
+• Join one mastermind or professional group aligned with your goals

 • Offer value before asking for anything